+5. PSAE Mathematics Score- 1 possible point

-No Improvement = 0 points Improvement of at least 0.1 but under 2.5 percentage points = 1/3 point Improvement of at least 2.5 but under 5 percentage points = 2/3 point Improvement of at least 5.0 percentage points = 1 point a.
-Current Status - A high school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's PSAE Math results averaged from the two most recent school years.
-To determine current status, the school's PSAE Math results from tests administered in spring 2007 and spring 2008 shall be averaged.
+a.
+Current Status - A high school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's PSAE Mathematics results averaged from the two most recent school years.
+To determine current status, the school's PSAE Mathematics results from tests administered in Spring 2008 and Spring 2009 shall be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows: